 Institutional Critique: Some avantgarde movements engaged in "institutional critique" as a form of art itself.
 This involved creating artworks that directly questioned and challenged art institutions' practices, politics, and ideologies.
 Hans Haacke’s work often explores the politics and economics of art institutions.
 His piece "Shapolsky et al. Manhattan Real Estate Holdings, a Real-Time Social System, as of May 1, 1971" investigated the financial interests of an art gallery.

+The abovementioned eleven points are neither chronological nor complete, but rather give a broad overview of…

-Art and the status quo of society,
+Art and the status quo of society

 In the previous two sections, we followed (Burger 1984) and (Drijkoningen, et al. 1991) and their argument that one of the intrinsic motivations of the historical avantgarde movements was a reaction to the rise of the bourgeois society and the autonomy of art and autonomous art institutions.
 We also suggested that several other neo-avantgarde movements reacted similarly to art's autonomy and its institutions.
 This brings us to a third common characteristic of avantgarde movements: the challenge of the status quo.